zoltanmaric/smartmeters/Problem Statement.md

   * In reality, the process of registration would consist of purchasing a subscription e.g. via a credit card and eventually having a smart meter installed containing the private key
-  * This implementation short-circuits this process: the user merely `POST`s their name and billing address, and receives a private key (representing the private key in the meter) as a response
+  * This implementation short-circuits this process: an operator registers a user by `POST`ing their username and the public key of their smart meter
-  * After registering, the public key of the generated key pair for this user is stored with the user's billing information, thus constituting a whitelist of addresses that can report readings
+  * After registering, the public key of the generated key pair for this user is stored with the username on the server, thus constituting a whitelist of addresses that can report readings